 2. Interview and get bids from at least three to four roofing contractors.

 It’s important to compare prices and get first impressions of your future roofer.
 The individual you talk to should be enthusiastic about the project and offer solutions to potential obstacles.
+In addition because no two roofing products are alike, if you are reroofing your home with concrete roof tile, it is important to ask if the company has experience installing tile roofs and if so, how many have they done in the past?
 Another great part of this call is finding out what your timeline would look like for a new or repaired roof.

 Don’t immediately accept low bids, they may be an indicator of poor quality materials.
 Always be sure to ask the contractor how they were able to arrive at your bid.